javamaasai/savenews/README.md

 ### Tech stack

-Dawastatistics uses a number of open source projects to work properly:
+it uses a number of open source projects to work properly:

 * [Kotlin] - programming language!
 * [RxJava] - Java VM implementation of Reactive Extensions.